Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Impact

 Throughout our experiments in lab settings and real-world environments, we have considered the attack in terms of the distance, or effective range.
 However, we also demonstrated the capability for the attack to affect multiple vehicles at once and to work with occluding objects (e.g., cars, barriers) between the attacker and the victim.
 As such, we put our results into greater context by estimating the number of parking bays that could be affected by an attack of a given range.
 We stress that effective ranges are subject to variation and therefore so are counts of affected parking bays.
 However, we believe it is helpful to understand the scalability of the attack and that our analysis helps to illustrate other important factors, such as parking lot design.

 We built a simulation tool to calculate the coverage of an attack for arbitrary charging park layouts.
 The full details are described in Appendix~\ref{app:parking-coverage-simulation}.
 Figure~\ref{fig:parking_space_estimate_graph} shows the results of this comparison.
 Bays begin to be covered by the disruption signal above 4 m of range.
-For the tightest arrangement of parking bays (small cars, perpendicular parking, double-sided rows) an area equivalent to 80 parking bays would be covered by a 25 m range (with 64 fully overlapped).
+For the tightest arrangement of parking bays (small cars, perpendicular parking, double-sided rows) an area equivalent to 80 parking bays would be covered by a 25~m range (with 64 fully overlapped).
 The same range would allow coverage of an area equivalent to 22 coach bays in a perpendicular arrangement (with 16 fully overlapped).
+Stations with overhead charging, such as shown in Figure~\ref{fig:example-bus} are even denser, permitting yet more vehicles to be disrupted.